anish-natekar/PicoW_Copter_docs/docs/source/index.rst

 water to cause heavy metal poisoning but I am not an expert on this topic so I request anyone interested to do their own research.

 This script reads the battery voltage from the A0 pin and sends the reading over WiFi using UDP to another device.
+To test this script download the UDP Monitor APP from play store.
+Set the Remote IP Address on the APP to 192.168.42.1 and the Local and Remote PORT to 8888.
+Then connect the Battery on the Pico Copter PCB(without the USB cable connected).
+Find the PicoW Hotspot generated and connect to it using your phone. once you ae connected and have disabled any WiFi setting for "connect automatically" on your phone open the APP and type something.
+Every time you send a message the Pico Copter will send the battery voltage reading back to the APP.

 .. code-block:: arduino
   :linenos: